Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 How much freedom vs. limits do they need to learn from errors?

 Parents can give as much responsibility as a child can handle, with a light structure.
-For example, letting them spend from their “spend” jar while keeping savings off-limits without discussion.
+For example, letting them spend from their “spend” jar while keeping savings off-limits.
+The accompanying discussion can help them understand the impact of temptation to dip into savings and the frustration of having to wait longer for what they’re saving toward.

 Values, Media, and Ethics